Efficient Rejection Sampling in the Entropy-Optimal Range: Introduction

+Another generalization allows the sampler to produce approximate samples from $\bp$ up to a given statistical error tolerance, which is investigated by~\citet{vembu1995,han1993} in the asymptotic regime.
+In the non-asymptotic setting, \citet{saad2020popl} show how to find an $m$-type approximation $\hat{\bp}$ to a given distribution $\bp$ with $n$ outcomes that achieves minimal approximation error in terms of any $f$-divergence using $O(n)$ space and $O(n\log{n})$ time, generalizing the results of \citet{Bocherer2016} who considered the total variation and Kullback--Leibler divergence.
+For an irrational distribution $\bp$, our method could be used in conjunction with the method in \citet{saad2020popl} by first finding an optimal $m$-type approximation $\hat{\bp}$.
+However, in this setting, the denominator $m$ may as well be chosen to be a power of two, where the usual entropy-optimal \citeauthor{knuth1976} method on $\hat{\bp}$ achieves linearithmic space.
+Therefore, our algorithm is most useful for exactly and efficiently sampling arbitrary $m$-type distributions.

+Finally, several authors develop techniques to reduce the \textit{amortized} entropy cost of random sampling across a large number of outputs, either by generating outputs in batches or by recycling a fraction of the entropy used to generate each output.
+Examples include the distribution generating (DG) tree method in \citet[\S4]{knuth1976}, the iterative interval method in \citet[\S{V}]{han1997}, the randomness extraction method in \citet[\S{2.3}]{devroye2020}, the restart protocols of \citet{kozen2018}, the dice-rolling algorithm in \citet{shao2025}, and the randomness recycling method of \citet{draper2026}.
+While we focus on the non-amortized (single-sample) entropy cost, our method is compatible with general randomness recycling algorithms for DDG trees that reduce the amortized (multi-sample) entropy cost of random sampling~\citep[\S5.3]{draper2026}.

-\Cref{sec:preliminaries} outlines mathematical preliminaries. \Cref{sec:fldr} reviews the FLDR sampler and provides new results on the tightness of its entropy bound. \Cref{sec:aldr,sec:properties} introduce the ALDR family of samplers and characterize its space, time, and entropy complexity. \Cref{sec:implementation} gives an implementation of $\aldr$ using fast integer arithmetic and empirically evaluates the algorithm, showing performance improvements over the widely used \citeauthor{walker1977} alias method~\citep{walker1977}. \Cref{sec:remarks} concludes with closing remarks.
+\Cref{sec:preliminaries} outlines mathematical preliminaries. \Cref{sec:fldr} reviews the \textit{Fast Loaded Dice Roller} ($\fldr$) sampler and provides new results on the tightness of its entropy bound. \Cref{sec:aldr,sec:properties} introduce the ALDR family of samplers and characterize its space, time, and entropy complexity. \Cref{sec:implementation} gives an implementation of $\aldr$ using fast integer arithmetic and empirically evaluates the algorithm, showing performance improvements over the widely used \citeauthor{walker1977} alias method~\citep{walker1977}. \Cref{sec:remarks} concludes with closing remarks.